 Like Diana, Kate Middleton also

 experienced hyperemesis gravidarum during her pregnancies.
 "I got very bad morning sickness, so I'm not the happiest of pregnant people," she said on the Happy Mum, Happy Baby podcast hosted by Giovanna Fletcher.
 "Lots of people have it far, far worse, but it was definitely a challenge.
 Not just for me but also for your loved ones around you, and I think that's the thing, being pregnant and having a newborn baby and things like that, impacts everybody in the family."

 "I was really sick," Kate continued.
 "I wasn't eating the things I should be eating.
 But yet, the body was still able to take all the goodness from my body and to grow new life, which I think is fascinating."

 Meghan Markle WPA Pool/Getty Images Entertainment/Getty Images

-The Duchess of Sussex decided to follow Sarah Ferguson's lead and have her first baby at Portland Hospital.
-However, instead of posing on the hospital steps,
+The Duchess of Sussex decided to follow the Duchess of York’s lead and have her first baby at Portland Hospital.
+However, instead of posing on the steps,

 Archie was shown to the world two days after his birth at Windsor Castle.
 "It's magic, it's pretty amazing!"
 Meghan Markle said of motherhood (via USA Today).
 "I have the two best guys in the world, so I'm really happy."